Iceland is full of amazing natural wonders but one of my favorites we saw had to be Reynisfjara Black Sand Beach.

 Keep walking town the beach toward the left and you’ll see these crazy cool caves.
 So many parts of Iceland look otherworldly and these caves definitely made me think of something in outer space!

-We got back in our car and headed further up the road and happened to stumble upon this part of the beach, Kirkjufjara.
+Then, we headed further up the road and stumbled upon this part of the beach, Kirkjufjara.
 What is so cool here is there is a bay on one side and then the open ocean on the other, creating a cool visual effect.
-I’ve seen photos where the two different waters are even closer together so we must have been there when the tide was lower.
 This area is more of a parking lot with an overlook and doesn’t have a (easy) way to get down to the water.

 Tell me more, tell me more!